thinking-with-computers/ludus/language.md

   quux
 }
 ```

+### Working with collections
+Ludus names are bound permanently and immutably.
+How do you add something to a list or a dict?
+How do you get things out of them?

+Ludus provides functions that allow working with persistent collections.
+They're detailed in [the Prelude](/prelude.md).
+That said, all functions that modify collections take a collection and produce the modified collection _as a return value_, without changing the original collection.
+E.g., `append ([1, 2, 3], 4)` will produce `[1, 2, 3, 4]`.
+(For dicts, the equivalent is `assoc`.)

 ## Expressions
 Ludus is an expression-based language: all forms in the language are expressions and return values.
 That said, not all expressions may be used everywhere.